-Is Mount Desert Island seeming a bit crowded to you?
+Has Mount Desert Island seemed a bit crowded lately?

 You’re not imagining things!
-Some 3.5 million people visited Acadia National Park last year — that’s a more than 60 percent traffic increase over a decade ago.
+Some 3.5 million people visited Acadia National Park for each of the last three years — that’s a more than 60 percent traffic increase over a decade ago.
 Close to half of any year’s park-goers descend on MDI between July and September, and if you’ve paid a visit in that window to any of the park’s most beloved attractions — Thunder Hole, say, or Cadillac Mountain — you’ve perhaps experienced the paucity of parking and shoulder-to-shoulder boardwalk trails that sometimes result.
 Park officials have seen an overcrowding crisis looming for years — and this year, they’ve floated a new set of transportation guidelines to relieve the crush of cars.

 But don’t rethink your vacation just yet!
-Even in peak season, Acadia still has splendor and solitude to spare.
-You just have to know where to look, when to go, and how to get around (here’s a hint: be miminally reliant on your car).
-We love Acadia in summertime, the crowds notwithstanding, and on the following pages, we’ve shared our strategies for making the most out of a peak-season trip.
+Acadia still has splendor and solitude to spare — you just have to know where to look, when to go, and how to get around (here’s a hint: be miminally reliant on your car).
+We love Acadia in summertime: below, we’ve shared our strategies for making the most out of a peak-season trip.

 Explore the Quietside

 Most of Acadia’s drive-through tourists and cruise ship drop-ins line up along the Park Loop Road.
 But head farther west, past the northern tip of Somes Sound, and you’ll find Acadia’s “Quietside” unfurling in relative calm.
 Okay, there are no carriage roads, but terrific hikes, sparkling lakes, and gorgeous harbors await.